FrickenHamster/virtualmasons-interview/README.md

 # General Guidelines:
 - This challenge is timeboxed to three hours.
 We understand this is an ambitious undertaking and that this may not be enough time to complete the entire feature set--just get as far as you can.
 Make sure to leave enough time to commit and push your work.
 - This repo was built off of create-react-app and has some basic configuration and setup to get you up and running quickly.
-To get started, just fork the repo.
+To get started, just fork the repo, run `yarn`, and hack away.
 - Your project should be shared via either Github or Bitbucket.
 Please include a README.md and setup script or instructions sufficient to allow us to run your app locally.

 # Other Considerations